joseyustiz/flight-interconnection/README.md

 This repository contains a Spring Boot based RESTful API application which serves information about possible direct and interconnected flights (maximum 1 stop) based on the data consumed from external APIs.
 It makes use of Ryanair public APIs.

-The application should return a list of flights departing from a given departure airport not earlier than the specified departure datetime and arriving to a given arrival airport not later than the specified arrival datetime.
+The application returns a list of flights departing from a given departure airport not earlier than the specified departure datetime and arriving to a given arrival airport not later than the specified arrival datetime.
 The list should consist of:
 * all direct flights if available (for example: DUB - WRO)
 * all interconnected flights with a maximum of one stop if available (for example: DUB - STN - WRO)